asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

 The next token in the input, and also the current look-head for the machine, is still the punctuator `(`.

-There are no reduce-items in the item-set-#4557.
+There are no suitable reduce-items in the item-set-#4448.
 Hence, the machine attempts a shift.

 ---

 ### Step #8:

-The machine is in the state #4557, with no current token.
+The machine is in the state #4448, with no current token.
 The machine fetches the next available token in the input-stream, `(`, as the current token.

 After the fetch, the parse forest is: